Package 'giscoR'

 Description

-A dataframe containing conversions between different country code schemes (Eurostat/ISO2 and 3) as well as geographic regions as provided by the World Bank and the UN (M49).
-This dataset is extracted from countrycode package.
+A tibble containing conversions between country code schemes (Eurostat, ISO 3166-1 alpha-2 and ISO 3166-1 alpha-3) and geographic regions from the World Bank and the UN (M49 Standard).
+This database was extracted from the countrycode package.

 Format

-A data frame object with 249 rows and 13 variables:
+A data frame with 249 rows and 13 variables:

 ISO3_CODE